What is self-harm?

 Cuts, bruises, scratches, bite marks on the body can all be signs of self-harm.
 Common places for self-harm injuries include the chest, arms, wrists, legs and head.

 Emotional and psychological signs

 - Low self-esteem and self-blame

 Why do people self-harm?

 The motivation to self-harm varies between individuals.
-In most cases, self-harm is the result of trying to cope with emotional pain.
-Self-harming can be addictive, it can become a dangerous compulsion.
+In most cases, self-harm is the expression of psychological or emotional pain that the individual feels unable to tolerate.
+In a study of over 30,000 adolescents, the main reasons for self-harm cited desires to escape or find relief from their situation (1).
+Physical pain can provide relief from intense emotional pain.
+Self-harming can be addictive; it can become a dangerous compulsion.

 - Self-punishing for feeling like a failure

 - A reaction to low self-esteem and perfectionism